wajeeh-h/Spotify-Ad-Muter/README.md

 # Spotify-Ad-Muter
-An AutoHotkey script to mute Spotify when an ad begins playing.
+An AutoHotkey script that mutes Spotify when an ad begins playing.
+- Give your ears a break

 # Requirements
 - [AutoHotkey](https://www.autohotkey.com/)